Updated: Jul 9

 Your website's architecture is based around your intended audience, your own branding goals, and whatever content you might create later on.

-Modern, responsive layouts that keep up with trends will communicate to your visitors that you're brand is reliable, that you're paying attention and adjusting.
+Modern, responsive web design and layouts that keep up with trends will communicate to your visitors that your brand is reliable, that you're paying attention and adjusting.

 Website Branding, Logos, and Design

-Branding is the very core of your business; the nature of who you are and everything you need to relay to the world about your business.
-Your brand is something that you ought to have well-defined before starting on your website design.
-Your branding will be the central key to what you do, how you design your website, and the discussions you have through the content you publish.
+Branding is the very core of your business; the nature of your digital presence, and everything you need to relay to the world about your business.
+Your brand and core marketing principles are something that you ought to have well-defined before starting on your website design.
+Your branding will be the key takeaway to what you do, how you design your website, and the discussions you have through the content you publish.

 Things that work against you:

-Your website layout is generic, you use clear stock images with no relevance to them, and your color scheme is random, out of place, or non-existent.
+Your website layout is generic, you use clear stock images with no relevance to them, and your color palette is random, out of place, or non-existent.

-The tone and context of your content varies dramatically from page-to-page, communicating a lack of focus.
+The tone and context of your digital content vary dramatically from page to page, communicating a lack of focus.

 Your website copy feels forced, generic, or out of place.

-Your website does little to reflect your business or the message you are trying to send.
+Your website does little to reflect your business or the message you are trying to send and does not reflect current design trends.

 Things that make branding, logos, and website design awesome:

-You've either customized your website layout in-house or hired a marketing agency to do so, however it is custom designed to your branding, colors pallet, font choices, and images - thus accurately reflecting who and what you want your company to be.
+You've either customized your website layout in-house or hired a website design company to do so, however, it is custom-designed to your branding, color schemes, font choices, and images - thus accurately reflecting who and what you want your company to be.

 Your voice is consistent and confident.
-It's obvious that you are a thought leader in your industry and your content consistently delivers value and purpose.
+It's obvious that you are a thought leader in your industry and your digital marketing content consistently delivers value and purpose.

-The website copy has obviously been written by a person who knows your brand well and can articulate your objective.
+The website boasts fresh content that has obviously been written by a person who knows your brand well and can articulate the essential elements of your business objective.
 It isn't too wordy and helps to show a website visitor along in their journey without any fluff or jargon.
+Truly helpful content tends to rank more easily.

-Your logo design is a professional representation of your business, and embodies the business's mission, values, and culture.
+Your logo design is a professional representation of your business and embodies the business's mission, values, and culture.
+All your digital content needs to show your strong brand identity.

 Your website lets visitors know exactly who you are and what they can gain from interacting with you.
-It is well branded and presented professionally.
+It represents the core marketing of your brand and is presented professionally.

 If your website does not function properly, then your website will essentially do nothing for you.
-People will click away moments after they arrive if it's too slow to load, if it's not easy to use, or if it isn't mobile-friendly.
-Regardless of top-notch website design trends, technology is high on the list of importance when it comes to a professional website that engages with and keeps users attention.
+People will click away moments after they arrive if it's too slow to load, doesn't have a responsive design, or if it isn't mobile-friendly.
+Regardless of top-notch website design trends, technology is high on the list of importance when it comes to a professional website that engages with and keeps users' attention.

 40% of people say that they'll leave a website if it takes over 3 minutes to load.